 FaultMod is a SKUA-GOCAD plugin for modeling faults, fault networks and related uncertainties.

 Building geological models is always an underconstrained process.
 A large part of the uncertainty is carried by faults because faults zone are poorly imaged in seismic.
 Furthermore faults dramatically impacts fluid flows and building models cohrent with geological concepts and knowledge is a key to increase models quality when few data are available.
-FaultMod offers several tools to integrate geological concepts in the modeling workflows.
+FaultMod offers several tools to integrate geological concepts in structural modeling workflows.

-Stochastic fault networks simulation
+Stochastic fault network simulation from incomplete data

 Stochastic fault downscaling